tox-dev/sphinx-autodoc-typehints/README.md

   None\]).
 If `False`, the \"Optional\"-type is kept.
 Note: If `False`, **any** Union containing `None` will be displayed as Optional!
 Note: If an optional parameter has only a single type (e.g Optional\[A\] or Union\[A, None\]), it will **always** be displayed as Optional!
+- `typehints_formatter` (default: `None`): If set to a function, this function will be called with `annotation` as first argument and `sphinx.config.Config` argument second.
+The function is expected to return a string with reStructuredText code or `None` to fall back to the default formatter.

 ## How it works